natanfudge/Not-Enough-Crashes/TESTING.md

     - Click 'Get link' and verify in the log:
       - No information is repeated.
       - System details are present.
-      - Suspected Mods contains Not Enough Crashes Test Mod (nec_testmod)
+      - Suspected Mods: Not Enough Crashes Test Mod (nec_testmod) (may contain ignored mods)

   - Click 'Quit Game' and verify the game closes without any exceptions being logged.
 ### Integrated Server Crashes